zswvivi/ecml_pqa/README.md

 # Data
 1. The Amazon PQA dataset (including reviews and QA data) are provided by [dataset link](http://cseweb.ucsd.edu/~jmcauley/datasets.html).
-2. In this work, we tested our models on data in the following four categories, namely Tools_and_Home_Improvement, Patio_Lawn_and_Garden, Electroincis and Baby.
+2. In this work, we tested our models on data in the following four categories, namely Tools_and_Home_Improvement, Patio_Lawn_and_Garden, Electronics and Baby.
 3. We released our annotated data which have 200 questions and 4k reviews, in data folder.